 We’re yet to try these products for ourselves, but the idea behind the brand sounds promising.

-And on the subject of hormones, Adaptogenic Apothecary recently launched its range of Harmony elixirs.
 Described as the “world’s first four-phase menstrual cycle supplement”, the herbal adaptogenic elixirs are taken throughout the 28 days of your menstrual cycle to restore the balance needed at the different stages.

 Not related to adaptogens, but relevant to women’s hormones, we recently started taking a supplement called Aegle’s Acne Clear Now.
 It’s designed to target the hormonal causes of acne and breakouts in women and it’s made a huge difference.
-You can read more in our Aegle’s Acne Clear Now review.
+You can read more in our Aegle’s Acne Clear Now review

 It’s difficult to create a definitive adaptogens list because, as Hirsch told us: “As this area has exploded into the public consciousness, so the number of actives with personal care applications grows.